Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Red Marks

 The other sign that your Cichlid is suffering from a more serious bloat condition is if you see red marks or ulcers around the anus and on the skin.
-This is a symptom that will appear in the later stages of a serious Cichlid Bloat disease and is an indication that the disease has progressed to the point where it is beginning to destroy the internal organs of the fish.
+This is a sign that will appear in the later stages of a serious Cichlid bloat disease and is an indication that the disease has progressed to the point where it is beginning to destroy the internal organs of the fish.

 divider fish plants 2